= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 [1., 0., 0., 1., 0., 0.]])

-Conversely, we might want to passthrough a few columns and drop the rest.
-We can use the special string “passthrough” to tell the ColumnTransformer which columns to passthrough, and also tell it to drop all remaining columns.
+which columns to pass through, and also tell it to drop all remaining columns.
 So in this example, we’re one-hot encoding Embarked and Sex, which creates 5 columns, passing through Parch, which adds 1 more column, and dropping Fare.

-Again, we can use this pattern to passthrough a few columns and drop hundreds of columns without listing them all.
+Again, we can use this pattern to pass through a few columns and drop hundreds of columns without listing them all.

-Finally, just a reminder that “drop” is the default value for remainder, so you aren’t actually required to specify it here.
+, so you aren’t actually required to specify it here.

 = make_column_transformer(